menhguin/quest/README.md

 | `temp150_topp_98`              | 0.00%    | 0.02%       | 4136       |
 | `temp150_topp_95`              | 0.00%    | 0.00%       | 4943       |
 | `temp150_topp_90`              | 0.00%    | 0.00%       | 9204       |

+Evaluations were performed using GPT-4 Turbo with chain-of-thought prompting on outputs from the openchat-3.5-0106 model.